Depression Affects Our Lives

 In some unfortunate cases, depression often makes us lie about everything, including our feelings.
 We often hide the pain through fake smiles and laughter.
 It is so intense that we sometimes end up harming ourselves emotionally and physically.
 At some rate, it leads us to our doom as some of us commit suicide.

 It is so depressingly powerful that it can make us change a lot in handling ourselves and others.
 With this, we should realize that depressive condition is manageable as long as we know how to take care of ourselves.
 We must understand the importance of accepting the situation.
 That way, we can process things and easily make room for coping depressive strategies and lifestyle changes such as:

 - Practicing Coping Skills One At A Time.
 There is the need for focus to motivate ourselves to be better until we are halfway done.
 We must maintain the desire always to get better no matter what.

 - Having A Sense Of Accomplishments.
 One way to deal with mental health problems is by focusing on something we can control.
 We need to have a realistic goal to measure our capability, especially when we can only rely on ourselves for healing.

 - Developing Self-Appreciation.
 We may not easily turn off our self-judgment, but we can always put higher regard towards our self-compassion and self-worth.
 Thus, we need to deal with a thorough process of better self-awareness and self-understanding.

 - Removing Toxicity At All Cost.
 Sometimes, our overall problem lies with the toxicity we surround ourselves with.
-If we want to get better and heal mentally and emotionally, we need to eliminate toxic things, whether it involves our dream job, family, friends, and special someone.
+If we want to get better and heal mentally and emotionally, we need to eliminate depressive things, whether it involves our dream job, family, friends, or special someone.